dineschandgr/spring_security_OAuth2_Okta/README.md

   4. Repeat the same step for resource server 2 but change the resource url and the output

-3. Create a client to cosume resources from resource servers
+3. Create a client to consume resources from resource servers

     1. Create a spring boot client application by downlaoding the pom.xml file
     2. Provide the baseUrl for the 2 resource servers in the application.yml file